Quick guide

 - Ljótipollur and Frostastaðavatn

-Bláhylur, also called Hnausapollur, helps highland self-drivers decide whether a quick crater-rim pause near Landmannalaugar deserves time alongside Ljótipollur, Frostastaðavatn, the F208 approach, and the main hiking area.
+Hnausapollur crater lake, also called Bláhylur, helps Fjallabak Nature Reserve self-drivers decide whether a quick volcanic crater-rim pause near Landmannalaugar deserves time alongside Ljótipollur, Frostastaðavatn, the F208 approach, and the main hiking area.

 Quick guide

-Bláhylur is worth a pause when your highland day already passes the rim, but it should not be the reason to force F208 into a tight plan.
+Hnausapollur crater lake, also called Bláhylur, is worth a pause when your Fjallabak highland day already passes the rim, but it should not be the reason to force F208 into a tight plan.

-Bláhylur, also called Hnausapollur, hides its payoff until you reach the edge: a blue crater lake set inside dark volcanic walls in the Fjallabak highlands.
+Bláhylur, also called Hnausapollur, hides its payoff until you reach the edge: a blue volcanic crater lake set inside dark walls in Fjallabak Nature Reserve.
 That reveal is the reason to stop.

 The cleanest use is on a day already shaped around Landmannalaugar, Ljótipollur, or the F208 approach.
 If road conditions, daylight, or hiking time are already stretched, keep the crater optional.